xray-imaging/DMagic/doc/source/devguide.rst

 ===========

-This section explains the basics for developers who wish to contribute to the data-management project.
+This section explains the basics for developers who wish to contribute to the `DMagic <https://github.com/decarlof/DMagic>`_ project.
 Detailed instruction are on
 `github <https://help.github.com/articles/using-pull-requests>`__.